rlayers/pawpaw/README.md

    pip install pawpaw
    ```

 Alternatively, you can pull from the main branch at GitHub.
-This ensure you have the latest code, however, the main branch can potentially have internal inconsistencies and/or failed tests:
+This will ensure that you have the latest code, however, the main branch can potentially have internal inconsistencies and/or failed tests:

 1. Install with pip from GitHub:
    ```